QRQuick/QRQuick/README.md

 ## [QRQuick](https://qrquicks.vercel.app/)

 QRQuick is a free and easy-to-use QR code generator compatible with any device.
 Generate QR codes instantly for your URLs, contact information, Wi-Fi access, and more without needing special software or accounts.
-Designed with a simple, intuitive interface, QRQuick is perfect for anyone looking to quickly create and use QR codes
+Designed with a simple, intuitive interface, QRQuick is perfect for anyone looking to quickly create and use QR codes.

 ## Features